zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-In general I believe in the principle of small well-named functions.
-Generally speaking if you can break a large function into several well-named smaller function, and by doing so expose the high level functional decomposition, then that's a good thing.
+In general I believe in the principle of small well-named methods.
+Generally speaking if you can break a large method into several well-named smaller method, and by doing so expose the high level functional decomposition, then that's a good thing.

+**JOHN:**

+I agree that names are important, but I worry that you focus too narrowly on names without considering other factors that are even more important.
+Breaking a large method up only makes sense if the smaller methods have clean interfaces and are relatively independent.
+A method's name almost never captures the full complexity of its interface (we will discuss this later) and it doesn't say anything about independence vs. entanglement. `PrimeGenerator` illustrates both of these problems.

+**UB:**

 In this case I think I improved the structure and naming of the original quite a bit.
 I think you can make the argumennt that I did not improve it enough.
 However, the goal of this chapter, and the goal of this example, were not to show the best possible prime number generator.
-Rather it was to present the strategy for breaking up large functions into smaller classes and functions.
+Rather it was to present the strategy for breaking up large methods into smaller classes and methods.
 In that regard I think the example was a success.

 **JOHN:**

-Let's consider another example: `isMultipleOfNthPrimeFactor`.
-This method contains a single statement that calls `smallestOdd...`; the only functionality this method contributes is a `==` comparison.
-Why does it make sense for this to be a separate method rather than just invoking `smallestOdd...` directly from `isNot...`?

-**UB:**

-Functions like this are trying to describe a logical equivalence that might help the reader understand things.
-In this case it is saying that the smallest odd nth multiple not less than the candidate _is_ a multiple of the nth prime factor.
-That's an interesting equivalence.
-Or, at least, I found it to be interesting at the time I wrote it.
+I'm comfortable with your goal (but I'm not sure why you keep bringing up "best possible prime number generator": none of my concerns have anything to do with that).
+However, `PrimeGenerator` is a really bad decomposition, and I hope readers will not emulate it.
+Furthermore, I don't think it's bad because of an accident; it ended up way over-decomposed and hard to read because you followed the advice of *Clean Code*.

 ## Comments